just0P111/pupper_can_adapter/README.md

 # pupper_can_adapter
-This reposetory is a project aimed to translate the servo rotation from the stanford pupper robot dog to can motors
+This reposetory is a project aimed to translate the servo rotation from the stanford pupper robot dog to can motors.
+THIS WAS MADE WITH AI.
+Im too stupid to make this shit in 2 days (This requierment is crazy bruh).
+The logic of translation the signals is mine.
+But the code is not.
 # pupper-can-adapter

 Actuation Abstraction Layer (AAL) that lets you run the **Stanford Pupper** gait/walking stack on **CAN-based** smart actuators.